Actindo-AG/Documentation/EDI/Operation/07_PrepareWorkflow.md

 Extend your workflows by adding an action to export the EDIFACT messages.
 To do this, use a workflow that processes the business document you want to transfer to your EDIFACT message receiver, for example an invoice or a delivery note.

 To integrate the export to the workflow, you need to insert an *Execute PHP code* core action.
 For detailed information on this core action, see [Execute PHP code](../../ActindoWorkFlow/UserInterface/08_CoreActions.md#execute-php-code) in the *Process Orchestration* documentation.
 You can insert this action at any position in the workflow in which you have access to the required business document data.
-Note that errors that occur in the workflow after the EDI export action and before the actions that post a business document to the *Accounting* module, for example, can cause data inconsistencies that need to be cleaned up.
+Note that errors that occur in the workflow process after the EDI export action and before the actions that post a business document to the *Accounting* module, for example, can cause data inconsistencies that need to be cleaned up.

 The following example shows how to export a delivery note via an export definition.